eesahasan1/Data-Engineering-Repository/docker_sql/README.md

 ```
 #
 ### SQL Queries
-After running the Docker compose file and all the environmental variables and dependencis are set up, all that's is to begin analyzing the data.
+After running the Docker compose file and all the environmental variables and dependencies are set up, all that's left is to begin analyzing the data.

 Sample queries:
 ![Alt text](data/images/image.png)